 - 1 tsp dry thyme

-- 2 (about 7 oz) vegan chipotle or Italian sausage (chopped into small bits)
+- 2 (about 7 oz) vegan chipotle sausage (or vegan Italian sausage, chopped into small bits)

 - 2 cups vegan cream of mushroom soup